SamanthaYoong/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Pricing-Funnel-Intelligence/README.md

-#  Case Study: Improving Conversion Through Real-Time Tracking & Funnel Intelligence
+#  Case Study: Improving Conversion Through Real-Time Dashboard Tracking & Funnel Intelligence

-_Focus: Identifying root causes & to help with conversion rate dropping QoQ issues through real-time funnel data._
+_Focus: Diagnosing root causes and developing real-time funnel dashboards that track system, price and behaviorial metrics._

 ---

 ## 🗒️Overview

-This case study simulates a real-world project for **Wego**, a leading travel platform, focused on solving key business intelligence challenges in travel data:
+This case study simulates a real-world project for **Wego**, a leading travel platform, focused on solving key business intelligence challenges in travel data during peak seasons:
-- **Price volatility** and **data lag** from multiple providers
+- **Price volatility** and **data lag**
-- **Conversion drop-offs** QoQ in the search-to-booking funnel
+- Potential loss of user trust suggested by **Conversion drop-offs** in the search-to-booking funnel

 The project demonstrates how real-time data pipelines and actionable dashboards can help diagnosing root causes and improving conversion over time.